 Welcome to the public blog for NUTB 238, Economics for Food and Nutrition Policy.
-Please check out the complete Fall 2013 Syllabus, and if you’re registered for the class you’ll know all the resources are on our class site.
-You may also want to visit the personal sites for Prof. Will Masters, or for your trusty course manager Amelia Darrouzet-Nardi.
+Please check out the complete Fall 2014 Syllabus, and if you’re registered for the class you’ll know all the resources are on our class site.
+You may also want to visit the personal sites for Prof. Will Masters.

 Course Description: This course equips students with the principles used in economics for food policy analysis.
 We use the graphical methods taught in standard, one-semester courses on the principles of economics, but our motivation, examples and applications are focused on food and nutrition problems in the United States and around the world.